tls-attacker/TLS-Scanner/README.md

 # Docker
-We provide you with a Dockerfile which lets you run the scanner directly:
+We provide you with a Dockerfile, which lets you run the scanner directly:

 ```bash
 $ docker build . -t tlsscanner